 Two days before my 50th birthday, boyfriend proposed to me and we began to plan our wedding!
 Consumed by the planning details, covid was barely a blip on my radar for the next 9 months.
 It was magical how every piece fell into place with little effort, even the things that went wrong weren’t so bad.
 We went about the next year of our lives focusing on love and joyful hope for the future.
 We had a very blessed and beautiful wedding with so many precious friends and family members in attendance (mask-free and nobody got sick!)
 Here we are, 50 year old newlyweds, forging ahead, determined to live a life of victory in a strange, extremely polarized, impatient, unstable world.

 In July 2021, after 2 months of being married and 15 months of apparent natural immunity and vigilant vitamin supplementation…we ended up getting sick again.
 (Likely acquired by me from a co-worker.)
 Covid, round two.
 It was different this time, worse for me, probably because my immune system was taxed by stress and not having a decent night’s sleep in nearly 2 years.
 I cancelled a ton of nail clients and my husband, now back to work finally, missed his first gig in over a decade.
 It sucked, and for a few days I was really scared, but we both bounced back in 2+ weeks which is pretty quick under the circumstances.
 I figure our immunity is good for another year now, yay!
 But seriously though, we can’t keep going through this.
-Vaccine or not, the thought of still having to deal with this over and over for the rest of our lives overcomes me with depression.
+With an ineffective “vaccine” that does more harm than help, the thought of still having to deal with this over and over for the rest of our lives overcomes me with depression.
 I just read a news article that said scientists were predicting that after the delta version is over this pandemic will now become a manageable endemic like the common cold/flu.
 I choose to believe that.

 All this to say….the last year and a half has been an emotional roller-coaster and I’m sorry if I let anyone down.
 From fearing a disease we’ve now survived twice, to the anger that our right to work can be taken from us so easily, to grief over deaths of loved ones, to the excitement and joy of getting engaged and married…we are exhausted but hopeful.